CottageLabs/journalcheckertool/api/README.md

 UI and we don't use MongoDB, the build, run, and management features of meteor are still used.

-"meteor list" lists all the installed meteor packages
+`meteor list` lists all the installed meteor packages

-"meteor add ..." can be used to add a meteor package
+`meteor add ...` can be used to add a meteor package

-"meteor remove ..." will remove one
+`meteor remove ...` will remove one

-"meteor npm install --save ..." can be used to install and manage node packages
+`meteor npm install --save ...` can be used to install and manage node packages

-"meteor npm uninstall ..." will uninstall a node package.
+`meteor npm uninstall ...` will uninstall a node package.

 Meteor also handles dependencies, and the version of Node to use, internally.